Specification

 ---|---|---|

-While a single AID record describes one service, providers MAY expose multiple, distinct agent services (e.g., one for MCP and one for A2A) by publishing records on protocol-specific subdomains.
+.
+Providers MAY additionally expose distinct agent services (e.g., one for MCP and one for A2A) on protocol-specific subdomains using the underscore form _agent._<proto>.<domain>

 _agent._mcp.example.com.
 300 IN TXT "v=aid1;p=mcp;uri=..."